awsdocs/aws-systems-manager-user-guide/doc_source/override-list-scenario.md

 1. Create a second maintenance window that runs once a month\.
 However, for the Run Command task you register for this maintenance window, specify the location of your override list\.

 The result: Only `Security` patches, as defined in your default patch baseline, are installed each week\.
 All available patches, or whatever subset of patches you define, are installed each month\.

+For more information and sample lists, see [Parameter name: `InstallOverrideList`](patch-manager-about-aws-runpatchbaseline.md#patch-manager-about-aws-runpatchbaseline-parameters-installoverridelist)\.